Wines

 In the cellar as well as in the vineyard

-Maceration varies according to the vintage but is usually short.
-We do not use artificial yeasts so as not to alter the personality and terroir of the wine.
-We strive for balance rather than concentration.
-Pleasantness, elegance, freshness, sinuous tannins, balance, longevity and territoriality are the objectives we pursue.
+Maceration times vary depending on the vintage but are traditionally kept short.
+We do not use artificial yeasts, so as not to compromise the wine’s personality or sense of place.
+Our pursuit is guided more by balance than by concentration.
+Drinkability, elegance, freshness, supple tannins, harmony, longevity, and territorial identity—these are the qualities we seek.

-Year after year we increase our knowledge, and each vintage is a new adventure.
-Experience has not changed our ideas but contributes daily to improve our actions.
-Our aspiration is to produce wines that are an expression of the values of the territory and that respect the style of wine.
+Year after year, our knowledge deepens, and each harvest is a new adventure.
+Experience has not altered our convictions; rather, it continues to refine our actions.
+Our aspiration is to produce wines that consistently reflect the original vision of our oenological project.